stealthman22/100-days-of-code/log.md

 DAY 98 (25th July 2019)

-Tackeled the advanced objects lecture in ZTM.
+Tackled the advanced objects in  ZTM.
 Learnt on;
-Reference type: (Objects by default are created only once, and every reference to it will update it's entire values)
+Reference type: (Objects are created only once, and every reference to it will update its entire values)

-Context: (the this keyword by default is refers to the window object, It's refers to whatever object it is called in),
+Context: (the this keyword by default  refers to the window object, It's is  whatever object it is called in)

 Instantiation:
 a.
 Creating classes (objects we wish to copy from) with the class keyword, constructing arguments with "constructor" then building methods for them,

 b.
-Creating sub classes (with the "extends" and "super" keywords), that extends (copies) them  and adds new methods
+Creating subclasses (with "extends" and "super" keywords), that extends (copies) them  and adds new methodsds

 c.
 Then creating updated instances of them with the "new" keyword.